ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 The first step to get from attestations to sybil-resistant identity is to grow the number of attestations in the AttestationStation.
 To do that, we are taking a two pronged approach by growing the number of:

-* Trusted attestations: These attestations are made by organizations like Gitcoin, DegenScore, Otterspace, etc. attest about individual community members.
+* **Trusted attestations**: These attestations are made by organizations like Gitcoin, DegenScore, Otterspace, etc. attest about individual community members.
-* Social attestations: These are attestations from one address about another.
+* **Social attestations**: These are attestations from one address about another.
 Eg zain.eth says kathy.eth is a colleague, kathy.eth says will.eth is a friend, etc.

 ![](../../assets/docs/governance/attestationstation/network.png)